-People who find out that they are suffering from mesothelioma (often as a result of working with asbestos) usually have an excellent chance of recovering substantial money damages -- either from the company that manufactured or installed the asbestos, or from an asbestos victims' trust fund.
+Asbestos claimants who have been diagnosed with mesothelioma (especially those with a history of working with or around asbestos) usually have a good chance of recovering at least some measure of compensation ("damages"), either from the company that manufactured or installed the asbestos, an employer, or from an asbestos victims' trust fund.
 But these cases can get complex, especially from a medical standpoint, since mesothelioma often shows up 10 to 40 years after exposure to asbestos.
-Having an experienced attorney on your side -- especially one with a record of success in mesothelioma cases -- can make all the difference.
+Having an experienced attorney on your side—especially one with a record of success in asbestos lawsuits—can make all the difference.

 How do you cut through all this hype to focus on a short list of hopefully excellent mesothelioma lawyers?
-We recommend that you carefully read the legal information each lawyer provides.
+Take a look at the legal information each lawyer provides.
 In our experience lawyers who provide well-written, in-depth information demonstrate a superior sensitivity to client needs.
-By the same token, we distrust lawyers who say little more than "I can get you millions pronto -- trust me."
+By the same token, we distrust lawyers who say little more than "I can get you millions pronto—trust me."